benjaminrall/aqa-assembly-language/README.md

 ```
 > dotnet run --project AssemblyCode
 ```
-This will start an interactive environment, which prompts the user for a path to an assembly script.
+This will start an interactive environment, which continuously prompts the user for a path to an assembly script until they choose to exit.

 Alternatively, a script path can be specified as a command line argument.
 For example:
 ```